leiyang2000/Leetcode/README.md

 first, if not 1-26 or is 0, should return 0. because 0 means nothing x = len, len is message how to divide?

+# 1382.
+Balance a Binary Search Tree

+# 117. Populating Next Right Pointers in Each Node II

+# 1791.
+Find Center of Star Graph
+first, find the same number in each edge. /br

+# 128. Longest Consecutive Sequence